JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

       ```
       docker-compose up
       ```
   3. Access the Apache Airflow web interface at http://127.0.0.1:8081.
-Log in using the following credentials: <*Username*=user>, <*Password*=admin>.
+For ease of use log in using the following credentials:
+      - Username=user
+      - Password=admin
-  4. Once logged in, activate DAG `get_user_info_and_send_to_kafka`.
+  6. Once logged in, activate DAG `get_user_info_and_send_to_kafka`.
-  5. Access Kafka Control Center cluster web interface at http://127.0.0.1:9021 and verify that user information is being sent from the API to the *userInfoTopic*.
+  7. Access Kafka Control Center cluster web interface at http://127.0.0.1:9021 and verify that user information is being sent from the API to the *userInfoTopic*.
-  6. (Optional) Access the Apache Spark Cluster web interface at http://127.0.0.1:9090 to view detailed information about cluster health and worker resources.
+  8. (Optional) Access the Apache Spark Cluster web interface at http://127.0.0.1:9090 to view detailed information about cluster health and worker resources.
-  7. Open Docker Desktop and navigate to the terminal window of the `spark-submmit` container and execute the following command:
+  9. Open Docker Desktop and navigate to the terminal window of the `spark-submmit` container and execute the following command:

      ```
      cqlsh -u cassandra -p cassandra 172.20.10.10 9042 -e "SELECT * FROM spark_stream.userinfo;"